mvolkmann/web-app-state-management/web-app-state-mgmt.md

 `dispatchDelete` dispatches an `@@delete` action that deletes the state at a given path.
 For example:

 ```js
 dispatchDelete('user.lastName');
 ```

-`dispatchTransform` dispatches an `@@transform` action that transforms value of the state at a path.
+`dispatchTransform` dispatches an `@@transform` action that transforms the value of the state at a path.
 It takes a path and a function.
 The function is passed the current value at the path and returns the new value.
 For example:

 ```js
 dispatchTransform('game.score', score => score + 1);
 ```